 For those seasoned dog owners out there, please also consider the many wonderful ‘rescued’ Bull Terriers of all ages in need of a loving home, through no fault of their own (often simply surrendered due to relocation or relationship separations).
 To give a rescue dog a second chance at a healthy, happy life is extremely rewarding – there’s nothing quite like the bond formed with a dog who knows you’ve saved their life.
 Search for Bull Terrier Rescue in your area, or contact your nearest RSPCA as they may be able to pass on contact details for the local BT Rescue association.

 The breed as a whole is physically sound and relatively free from serious health concerns.
-Bullies are however more prone to dietary and skin sensitivities than other breeds and do best on a grain, soy and dairy free diet (check out Lulu’s Menu and Hotspots Be Gone! for more on diet and skin).
+Bullies are however more prone to dietary and skin sensitivities than other breeds and do best on a ‘real food’ diet free of grain, soy and dairy (check out Lulu’s Menu and Hotspots Be Gone! for more on diet and skin).
 Like all purebreeds there are a handful hereditary health issues that you need to be aware are associated with the Bull Terrier.
 One of the first questions to ask any breeder is “Are your dogs health tested?”.
 If clean veterinary test results can not be supplied for both parents for the following hereditary conditions then strike them off your potential breeder list.
 Any responsible breeder will only breed from animals tested and certified free of Luxating Patella, Heart Disease, Hereditary Nephritis, Polycystic Kidney Disease and Deafness.
 More information about these these issues and the tests that can be done to screen for them can be found HERE (courtesy of The Bull Terrier Club, UK).

 It’s important to remember that this is a breed that was established for the primary purpose of companionship and developed as such, in temperament and character, for over 150 years.
 The modern legacy of which is a dog that requires companionship as much as he excels at providing it.
 Bull Terriers thrive with consistent company and, conversely, languish when left alone for long periods.
 As a breed prone to separation anxiety and associated negative behaviours, they are ideally suited to those who are self employed, work or parent from home, work part time, or in an work environment that is safe for pets.
 This isn’t to say that a loving and responsible owner who works 9-5 can’t provide a safe and positive home for a Bull Terrier – it may just take more of a concerted effort to set up your home environment to minimise separation anxiety, along with a staunch commitment to training and working through any challenges that may arise as the result of prolonged alone-time.